 Verify that total proposed interior lighting wattage does not exceed that allowed per COMcheck Compliance Certificate.
 Later, confirm that the installed lighting matches the proposed design wattage.

-If the permit applicant has provided a COMcheck report, verify that Section 4, Item 1, "Interior Lighting & Power" indicates 'YES' under 'Complies' on the COMcheck Compliance Certificate.
+If the permit applicant has provided a COMcheck report, verify that "Interior Lighting PASSES" appears in order to verify that the lighting design complies on the COMcheck Compliance Certificate.

 Section 2: Interior Lighting and Power Calculation